spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 In some cases, you would want to verify the sender of the request received by your service.
 This is required when your service is running in an open or untrusted network.

-Space cloud adds a `X-SC-Token` header which contains a token containing the identity of the caller space cloud instance.
+Space cloud adds an `X-SC-Token` header which contains a token containing the identity of the caller space cloud instance.
 This token can be used to check if the incoming request is coming from an authentic source.
 This token is signed with the `secret` key provided in the project's configuration.